levienk/StarBattleX/README.md

     - Ensure the Docker service is active on your machine.
 2. **Launch Services**:
     - Open a terminal and navigate to the project's root directory.
     - Run `docker compose up -d` to start all services, including MongoDB.
+(Use `docker compose down` to stop)
     - Wait for confirmation that all services are up and running.

 ### Step 2: Build and Run the Server